BetterMontreal/BetterMontreal.github.io/en/create.md

 lang: en
 published: true
 ---
-You and your friends can edit and create new activities.
+Your friends can edit and create new activities.

 To **edit** an activity (did you spot a spelling mistake?) simply follow the *Improve this page* link at the top of most pages on [bettermtl.com](http://bettermtl.com).